How to Evaluate MCAT Tutoring Programs

 Marketing

-Large companies rarely sell tutoring hours in isolation.
-They are almost always bundled with upgrades, resource packs, etc. to justify high prices.
+Large companies almost always bundle tutoring with upgrades, resource packs, etc. to justify high prices.

 Reality